Prague beer scene

 A classic beer shop which stocks well over 100 varieties of Czech beer in

-bottle, definitely the best range in the city, but that's not all; the pub also
+bottle (plus German and other beers), definitely the best range in the city, but that's not all; the

 has a little tap room to the side (accessed through the shop) which has two taps